Selby Wynn Schwartz: 'What if the centre of history were occupied by what women thought about?'

 Sarah Bernhardt - Colette - Eleanora Duse - Lina Poletti - Josephine Baker - Virginia Woolf… these are just a few of the women sharing the pages of a novel as fierce as it is luminous.
 Lush and poetic, furious and funny - in After Sappho, Selby Wynn Schwartz has created a work that celebrates the women and trailblazers of the past - and also offers hope for our present, and our futures.

-About the AuthorSelby Wynn Schwartz is already an award-winning writer, but with After Sappho she joins that select band of authors who have been longlisted for the Booker for their debut novel.
+About the AuthorSelby Wynn Schwartz was longlisted for the Booker Prize in 2022.
+She is an award-winning writer, but with After Sappho she joins that select band of authors who have been longlisted for the Booker for their debut novel.

 A poetic patchwork of fragments of literary history that together take shape as an intergenerational tale of the Lesbian family.
 An ancestry eruditely, playfully recovered.— The 2022 judges on After Sappho